Nullim/notes-crud/README.md

 ### Scripts

-To run the frontend, use the following scripts:
+If you wish to run the frontend separately, use the following scripts from within the frontend directory:

 - `npm start`: Start the development server.
 - `npm build`: Build the production-ready bundle.

-- `npm test`: Run tests for the frontend.
-- `npm eject`: Eject the app from Create React App configuration.
+Remember to install dependencies!

 ## Backend